Accenture/reactive-interaction-gateway/docs/event-serialization.md

 ---
-id: event-serializing
+id: event-serialization
-title: Event Serializing
+title: Event Serialization
-sidebar_label: Event Serializing
+sidebar_label: Event Serialization
 ---

-We support [Apache Avro](https://avro.apache.org/) and standard JSON (de)serialization of events for producer as well as for consumer.
-This is working together with [Cloud Events specification](https://github.com/cloudevents/spec) (versions `0.1` and `0.2`).
-To make both of these worlds work we are utilizing Kafka headers introduced in version `0.11`.
-As Cloud Events specify there are 2 modes how to make this combination work.
-Discussion about this topic can be followed on [Github](https://github.com/cloudevents/spec/pull/337/files).
+We support [Apache Avro](https://avro.apache.org/) and standard JSON (de)serialization of events for both Kafka consumers and producers.
+We aim at following the [CloudEvents specification](https://github.com/cloudevents/spec) as closely as possible (the related part of the spec is called _transport bindings_ and is, at the time of writing, still under development).
+For the Kafka transport binding, we utilize Kafka headers introduced in Kafka version `0.11`.
+CloudEvents currently defines two modes of operation; the related discussion can be followed on [Github](https://github.com/cloudevents/spec/pull/337/files).

 **Structured content mode**

-This mode should be used when JSON format is desired, thus no further serialization and deserialization such as Apache Avro.
+Includes context attributes in Kafka event value and `cloudEvent_contentType` in headers.

 > ##### KAFKA EVENT HEADERS
 >